Maarten van Steen shapes research and subsidy programmes to drive and enable digitalization

 He also participates in various activities at the national and European level to shape and influence subsidy programmes.
 For example, the scientific director is currently taking the lead in formulating a research agenda on Smart Regions, to be used by the partners in the ECIU network of universities to join forces in acquiring EU funds.
 Van Steen also devotes his time to strategic alliances with industrial and governmental parties.

 Furthermore, he also conducts his own research on large-scale distributed computer systems.
-His main focus is on tracking systems for crowd monitoring.
+His main focus is on tracking systems for crowd monitoring, based on Wifi.
 This involves providing strong guarantees concerning privacy preservation, as well as improving measurements.

 Since his appointment as Scientific Director at UT, I've hardly had the time to be involved in teaching, says Van Steen.
 “Fortunately, that is going to change as I'll be picking up an elective course on distributed systems.
 I firmly believe in having a strong link between teaching and research at universities.
 I don't need to teach about my own research, but being an active researcher means that you're in a unique position to infect students with a strong analytical mindset, teaching them to ask the right questions before even thinking about solutions.”